 For application purposes, annual replacement reserves that exceed the above-referenced minimums by more than 20% may be considered excessive and the Division may require additional documentation that supports the higher annual replacement reserve.
 The Division reserves the right to limit excessive minimum reserves in applications.

-F. Threshold #6 – Financial Feasibility Requirements
+13.6 Financial Feasibility Requirements

 The Code limits Tax Credit allocations to the amount necessary for the project to be financially feasible and induce long-term viability.
 To make this determination, the Division completes financial feasibility evaluations three times before Tax Credits are issued.